 In Conclusion

-It’s important to remember that having feelings for your therapist is not unusual, and therapy is the ideal place to explore all kinds of emotions, including those that might resemble a romantic relationship.
-Although it may require some courage, discussing these feelings can take your therapist-client relationship to the next level and serve as a significant turning point in your personal growth.
+It’s important to remember that having feelings for your therapist is not unusual, as therapy is the ideal place to explore all kinds of emotions, including those that might resemble a romantic relationship.
+Although it may require some courage, discussing these feelings can take your therapist-client relationship to the next level and signal a significant turning point in your personal growth.

 Sources